Head of Creative Media

 Ryan holds a B.A. in history and English from the University of Oklahoma.
 He lives in Fort Worth, Texas with his wife and two boys.

-Jonny Knowles is an award-winning filmmaker and screenwriter from the UK.
+Jonny Knowles is an award-winning content creator and writer from the UK.
 He graduated from Salford University in 2012 with a first class BSc in Professional Broadcast Techniques.
 One year later, Salford awarded his film Paths to Destruction The Media Prize.

-Since then, Jonny has worked on marketing content for the likes of Microsoft, Paycasso, Factory Lux, Surface Chemistry, Safic Alcan, and Piwop among many others huge companies.
+Since then, Jonny has worked on marketing content for the likes of Microsoft, Paycasso, Factory Lux, Surface Chemistry, Safic Alcan, and Piwop among many other huge companies.